 Discovering Japan in the Spring

-Spring in Japan feels less like a season and more like a spectacle nature has been rehearsing for months.
+Japan in spring feels less like a season and more like a spectacle nature has been rehearsing for months.
 As winter finally backs off, the whole country wakes up with vibrant colors.
 Blossoms floating like pink snow, festivals glowing with lantern light, and gardens so beautiful they seem almost unreal.
-Japan doesn’t just welcome spring—it flaunts it.
-Spring season in Japan will make you question why you haven’t been here sooner.

 When Is Spring in Japan?

 Spring in Japan unfolds gradually, with chapters that vary depending on where you are.
 Down south, in Okinawa and Kyushu, winter shrugs off its last chill by February.
 Up north, Hokkaido clings to snow until April, as if winter refuses to clock out.
-Cherry blossoms—the headliner of the season—steal the stage in late March and early April, but their delicate reign is as brief as it is breathtaking.
-Two weeks and those petals are gone, leaving memories as fleeting as a dream.
+Festival activities and the first blooms of cherry blossoms often begin in early March, with the main cherry blossom season starting in mid March in many regions.

 People enjoying Hanami under cherry blossom trees in Japan during Sakura season, a highlight of springtime in Japan.